k-s-koushik10/Python-Projects/README.md

-# Projects done in Python
+# Python Tricks by Dan Bader

-Each branch contain Python projects covering from Basic Exercises, OOP application, Flask Web framework and its Packages
+Each chapter contains jist of the Python trciks book with examples and comments